7th July 1943- 27th April 2026

 Left: Peter, Leo, Nick Keeping, Sally Wellman Right: Nick, Leo, Sally, Guy Wellman

 A kindness I will remember.
 Early 1975.
 We had a mustard yellow Triumph Spitfire.
 In 1973 in the petrol crisis, coupons were issued for potential rationing.
-We had a large thirsty Humber so the ration would barely get us to work and back for five days.
+We had a large thirsty 4.5 litre Humber so the ration would barely get us to work and back for five days.
 Karen’s old drama teacher phoned us.
 Another drama teacher had bought the Spitfire new for £1400.
 She had injured her back soon after and couldn’t get into it.
 (Or quite possibly injured her back trying to get into it).
 She’d been advertising it but no one wanted a sports car.
 It was ten months old.
 She had just dropped the price to £750.
 It was an incredible bargain (and did 40 plus mpg.)
 We had it for two years, then one evening a friend arrived.
 He’d come into some money and wanted the car.
 He offered us £1500 in cash, double what we paid for it, but he wanted it by Saturday morning.
 I told Leo.
 I needed a new car right away to get to work, and I had enough money for a brand new one.
 Leo picked us up on Saturday morning and spent the entire day taking us round to dealers … Ford, Renault, Vauxhall, British Leyland, Citroen.
 Lots of test drives, except Ford, who thought the three of us looked too scruffy and declined to let me test an Escort.
-We ended up at Fiat and bought a Fiat 128 Rally at 4.30 pm, which cost £1530.
+We ended up at Fiat in Winton and bought a Fiat 128 Rally at 4.30 pm, which cost £1530.
 I paid cash.
 We had it by Monday.

-We were on the RSA Diploma course together when Anglo-Continental took over the Bournemouth examination centre from the College.
+We were teaching on the RSA Diploma course together when Anglo-Continental took over the Bournemouth examination centre from the College.
 The year before the College had got one or two passes out of fifty students.
 Anglo-Continental reversed that to just one fail out of fifty.
 That was a great RSA course – Leo, me, Bernie Hartley, Roy Kingsbury, Alan Tankard, Patrick O’Shea.
 We had lectures, small group seminars and lesson observation.
 We each had a tutorial group.
 The college had just had lectures.

 He was in our 1985 week run of English As A Funny Language at the Regent Theatre in Christchurch.